Medicine Overview of Amtericin Injection

 If you miss a dose of Amphotericin B, please consult your doctor.

-Frequently asked questions for Amtericin 50mg Injection
+Frequently asked questions about Amtericin Injection

-Frequently asked questions for Amphotericin B
+Frequently asked questions about Amphotericin B

 Amtericin is fungicidal in nature, it acts by killing the fungus